kkishlayofficial/ai-resume-reviewer/frontend/README.md

 **What doesn’t survive:**
 - In-flight phases (`extracting`, `reviewing`) — normalized back to the preceding stable phase on load
+- Transient error messages
-- Transient error messages- Applied highlight ranges (`appliedRanges`) — these are positional and would be stale after a refresh; cards still show ✓ Applied state via the persisted `appliedRecommendations` index array
+- Applied highlight ranges (`appliedRanges`) — these are positional and would be stale after a refresh; cards still show ✓ Applied state via the persisted `appliedRecommendations` index array
 - Persisted review results from before the new schema (missing `section`/`action` fields) — automatically wiped on load to prevent crashes

 Calling **Start Over** (reset) removes both storage keys.

 If the file is too large and writing to localStorage would exceed the quota, the file persistence step fails silently — all other state is still saved.